Appeals Court Rejects Chicago Gun-Range Restrictions

-The U.S. Court of Appeals on Wednesday handed Chicago another defeat in its effort to restrict the operation of gun ranges in the city.
+The U.S. Court of Appeals handed Chicago another defeat in its effort to restrict the operation of gun ranges in the city.

 A three-judge panel of the Seventh Circuit Court of Appeals noted the city claimed the ordinances serve important public health and safety interests, specifically that they attract gun thieves, cause airborne lead contamination and carry a risk of fire.